 - Rehabilitation Technologies

 - Vocational Rehabilitation Counselor

-Below are the overviews of the most commonly offered online music therapy courses.
+Here are overviews of the most commonly offered online music therapy courses.

-- Music Therapy Research and Analysis Course: This course discusses quantitative and qualitative research methods utilized in the study of music therapy.
+A Music Therapy Research and Analysis course discusses quantitative and qualitative research methods utilized in the study of music therapy.
 Students examine evidence supporting the use of music in therapy and explore scientific concepts that explain its effectiveness and guide its application.

-- Music Therapy Theory Course: Various theories, philosophies and approaches informing the use of music in therapeutic settings are the focus of this course.
+Various theories, philosophies and approaches informing the use of music in therapeutic settings are the focus of the Music Therapy Theory course.
 Students consider ways for incorporating music into therapy and learn about its physical, cognitive and emotional benefits.
 Students also examine the scientific basis of the techniques and mechanisms music therapists employ when addressing specific physical, mental, emotional and behavioral issues.

-- Music Technology Course: This course provides an overview of current and emerging technologies employed by music therapists.
+In the Music Technology course there is an overview of current and emerging technologies employed by music therapists.
 Students learn how to enhance therapy and individualize treatment through the proper selection and implementation of these technologies.
 Included is an overview of the use of sequencing and music notation technology, the Music Instrument Digital Interface (MIDI) and visual and sound-based stimuli.

-- Music Therapy & Military Populations Course: This course will help students understand the needs of military populations, and the ways in which music therapy can benefit them.
+The Music Therapy & Military Populations course will help students understand the needs of military populations and the ways in which music therapy can benefit them.
 Students will learn about research being done in this area, as well as current implementation of such programs.